MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ::: moniker range="sc-vmm-2019"

-## Set static MAC address for the VMs deployed on a VMM cloud
+## Static MAC address for VMs deployed on a VMM cloud

 In earlier releases, VMM allowed the users to set a static MAC address on the VMs deployed on the hosts, and did not have an option to set static MAC address for the VMs deployed on the cloud.